EESI/themetagenomics/cran-comments.md

 ## Resubmission 4

 * Fixed lapply using class issue in tests

+## Resubmission 5

+* Fixed stringsAsFactors issue for data.frame and read.table for R 4.0.0 release -- set all to FALSE